 Satellite communication equipment operates separately from mobile networks so, in the event of a poor or absent signal, or on a vessel at sea, vital business calls can still be made.
 Additional services, such as data packages and GPS tracking, enable field staff to check and send emails, livestream videos, or file reports to head office, confident that their work won’t be affected by poor or non-existent signals.

-Not all regions of the world are as safe as the UK, so being able to track your staff or valuable assets abroad is essential.
+Some regions of the world are not as safe as others, so being able to track your staff or valuable assets abroad is essential.
 Satellite communication offers real-time, highly accurate GPS tracking, so you can identify the location of colleagues or vehicles at any time and alert the authorities if there’s evidence of something untoward happening.

 Working flawlessly in any part of the world, satellite communication also provides a host of reassuring tools to help colleagues to stay in touch, including two-way messaging, SOS alerts, and detailed reports.
 Even if overseas business trips pass off uneventfully, the peace of mind that colleagues are safe is irreplaceable.